About Us

 Our Mission

-PRISM works to expand access to LGBT-inclusive education and sexual health resources for youth in South Florida.
+PRISM works to expand access to LGBTQ-inclusive education and sexual health resources for youth in South Florida.
 It's our goal to make sure everyone feels included in their community, regardless of race, ethnicity, religion, sexual orientation, gender identity, or gender expression.

 Our Vision